EarthEdSTEM/earthed-iot-programs-tutorials/T_Crash.md

 ```

 ## Step 6 Add a Conditional Block
-Coding: add an If block
+Coding: add an if block
 -----------------------
 The switch for turning on the LEDs will be the Crash Sensor.
 We will use the 'If...then' Logic Block to check if the Crash Sensor is pressed and if the LEDs are off.